kbdharun/kbdharun/contributions.md

 ## Roles

 - I am currently a [Organization member ~~collaborator~~](https://github.com/tldr-pages/tldr/blob/main/MAINTAINERS.md) at [tldr-pages](https://github.com/tldr-pages/tldr).
+[2022-present]
-- I am currently part of the docs and dev team in [Vanilla OS](https://vanillaos.org).
+- I am currently part of the dev team in the [Vanilla OS](https://vanillaos.org) project.
+[2023-present]
+- I am currently the Localisation and Documentation team lead in the [Vanilla OS](https://vanillaos.org) project.
+[2022-present]
+- I am currently a member of the GNOME Foundation.
+[2023-present]

 ## Works

-- I am an active maintainer in [tldr-pages](https://github.com/tldr-pages/tldr) and I have been reviewing hundreds of pull requests, writing and translating cheatsheets for various commands since 2022.
+- I am an active maintainer in [tldr-pages](https://github.com/tldr-pages/tldr) and I have been reviewing hundreds of pull requests, writing and translating cheat sheets for various commands since 2022.
-- I have written manpages and various guides in handbook for [Vanilla OS](https://vanillaos.org).
+- I have written man pages and various guides in handbook for [Vanilla OS](https://vanillaos.org).
 - I have written help pages accessible through GNOME help (*yelp*) for [Vanilla control center](https://github.com/Vanilla-OS/vanilla-control-center).
-- I occationally test and update the packages in base for Vanilla OS, and update translations.
+- I occasionally test and update the packages in base for Vanilla OS, write docs and manage translations.

 ## Links